WICG/turtledove/PRODUCT_LEVEL.md

 This way:
 * We prevent ordering-based pranks, like assembling text from individual images.
 * The ad template cannot reason about the user's identity based on the collection of products the user is assigned to.
-* From the privacy perspective, product-level Turtledove shouldn't be much different from seeing multiple single-product ads in creative-level Turtledove.
+* From the privacy perspective, product-level TURTLEDOVE shouldn't be much different from seeing multiple single-product ads in creative-level TURTLEDOVE.
 (The latter, however, would be much less effective in terms of core metrics.)

 A more relaxed approach would be valuable for:
 * more flexible creation rendering; and potentially
 * opening up the possibility of serving native ads by structuring and standardizing the format of product assets.

-## Turtledove UI
+## TURTLEDOVE UI

 On the UI level, showing the product interest groups may be much more understandable to the user.
 * Showing individual products is self explanatory. "wereallylikeshoes.com thought you'd be interested in Nike Air Force 1 Basketball Shoes <picture> <link> when you visited wereallylikeshoes.com/womensneakers.html"